Discovering...

 If your phone supports eSIM (iPhone XS+, Pixel 3+, Samsung Galaxy S20+), you can buy a Morocco data plan online before departure and activate it when you land.
 No physical SIM swap needed.

 Morocco requires passport registration for all SIM card purchases.
 The carrier shop will photocopy your passport and link the SIM to your identity.
 No passport means no SIM.
-This is a strict legal requirement enforced since 2019.
+This rule has been strictly enforced since 2019.

 Most shops have one, but airport kiosks sometimes run out.
 A bent paperclip works.
-Keep your home SIM safe in a small ziplock bag.
+Keep your home SIM safe in a small ziplock bag so you do not lose it.

 Open Google Maps or Maps.me and download Morocco's map data over your home WiFi.
-Offline maps work without data and save you in areas with weak signal — especially useful in the Atlas Mountains and desert routes.
+Offline maps work without data and save you in areas with weak signal — particularly useful in the Atlas Mountains and along desert routes.

 Morocco has three mobile operators.
 Each targets a slightly different market.
 Here is an honest comparison.